ttezel/twit/README.md

 #twit

-Twitter API wrapper for node
+Twitter API client for node

 Supports both the **REST** and **Streaming** API.